Iggy Strange Dahl

 Iggy Strange Dahl is a Swedish songwriter based in Stockholm, Sweden.

-He has written songs for major recording artists such as September, Lena Katina (Former member of t.A.T.u.), Sweetbox, F(x), Arashi, Jolin Tsai, Super Junior Donghae & Eunhyuk, Elliott Murphy and he has had more than twenty No. 1 hits on official music charts in Japan, Korea, Taiwan, Indonesia, China and Sweden.
+He has written songs for major recording artists such as September, Lena Katina (Former member of t.A.T.u.), Sweetbox, F(x), Arashi, Jolin Tsai, Super Junior Donghae & Eunhyuk, and Elliott Murphy, and he has received several awards and top positions on music charts in South Korea, Japan, Taiwan, Indonesia, China and Sweden.
 In 2010 he co-wrote the song "Manipulated" for the Swedish entry to Eurovision Song Contest (Melodifestivalen) performed by Hanna Lindblad.
 In Melodifestivalen 2015 he competed again, this time performing with the band JTR and the song "Building It Up", which reached the final.
 Together with Erik Lewander and Olle Ljungman he has composed music for the Swedish TV-series Jordskott.